-Before, during, and after a storm, NOAA monitors and disseminates observations of water levels, currents, and weather information in real time via the National Water Level Observation Network and the Physical Oceanographic Real-Time System.
+The Center for Operational Oceanographic Products and Services (CO-OPS) monitors and disseminates observations of water levels, currents, and weather information in real time via the National Water Level Observation Network and the Physical Oceanographic Real-Time System.
 Collected real-time environmental information helps coastal authorities prepare for, mitigate, and respond to storm tides and coastal flooding.
 NOS also regularly updates Storm QuickLook, an online compilation of ocean and weather observations within a coastal area.

-Just hours after a hurricane hits a coastal area, the National Geodetic Survey begins flying photo survey missions to assess damages to affected areas.
+As soon as weather permits following major natural disasters, the National Geodetic Survey begins aerial survey missions to assess damages to affected areas.
 Typical weather-related events include hurricanes, tornadoes, and floods.
 NGS responds to other events, such as oil spills, as well.
 Directly georeferenced-imagery data are collected, rapidly processed, and made available via open-source Geographic Information Systems (GIS).
 These data and images provide emergency and coastal managers with information needed to develop recovery strategies, facilitate search and rescue efforts, identify hazards to navigation and HAZMAT spills, locate errant vessels, and provide documentation necessary for damage assessment through the comparison of before-and-after imagery.
 Images are also available to view and download by the general public as a tool to assess impacts to their homes and community.

 After a hurricane, the Office of Response and Restoration (OR&R) provides scientific support to hazardous materials response efforts in coastal areas.
 The office surveys vessels or containers that may be leaking fuel, oil, or other hazardous materials; flies missions to identify and document spill sources; and uses computer models to predict spill movement and determine pollution threats.
 OR&R also provides guidance on marine debris and vessel salvage, conducts shoreline cleanup assessments, collects information to understand natural resource impacts from spills in affected areas, and works to assess and restore resources injured by spills.

-The NOAA Coastal Services Center and the Office of Ocean and Coastal Resource Management provide assistance in long-term recovery planning in areas impacted by a hurricane.
-Staff may assist in the development of coastal project plans, coordinate with other federal and state organizations involved in recovery planning, and assist with the design and implementation of activities to involve local communities in planning for their own long-term recovery.
+The Office for Coastal Management provides access to aerial imagery and elevation data to assist in long-term recovery planning in areas impacted by a hurricane.
+Staff may assist in the development of coastal project plans, coordinate with other federal and state organizations involved in recovery planning, and assist with the design and implementation of activities to involve local communities in planning for their own long-term recovery